yedp123/ComfyUI-Yedp-Mocap/README.md

 ComfyUI-Yedp-MoCap moves the heavy lifting of Pose, Hand, and Face detection from your GPU (Python) to your Browser (JavaScript/MediaPipe).
 This allows for Real-Time feedback before recording and saves your VRAM for the actual generation.

-(Recommended: Add a screenshot of the webcam node with the skeleton overlay visible)

 🌟 <ins>**Why use this?**</ins>